VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

             scripts/core/upgrade-listener

    b.
-Install master driver, configure fake device on upstream server and start volttron and master driver. vcfg --agent master_driver command can install master driver and setup a fake device.
+Install master driver, configure a fake device on the upstream server, and start volttron and master driver.
+The command ``vcfg --agent master_driver`` can install the master driver and setup a fake device.

        .. code-block:: bash